Earthing system: TT system

-In a TT (terre terre) earthing system, just as with a TN system, there is a direct connection to Earth at the supply transformer.
+In a TT earthing system, just as with a TN system, there is a direct connection to Earth at the supply transformer.
 But, unlike TN, the exposed-conductive-parts at the consumer installation are independent from it, instead having an entirely separate connection to Earth via a local earth electrode (sometimes referred to as the terra firma connection).
 I.e. there is no 'earth wire' between supply and consumer, only a connection through the mass of the Earth.

 The big advantage of the TT earthing system is the reduced conducted interference from other users' connected equipment.
 TT has always been preferable for special applications like telecommunication sites that benefit from the interference-free earthing.
 Also, TT systems do not pose any serious risks in the case of a broken neutral conductor.
 In addition, in locations where power is distributed overhead, earth conductors are not at risk of becoming live should any overhead distribution conductor be fractured by, say, a fallen tree or branch.

 A big disadvantage of TT systems is that the impedance of the earth path is often so high that it can prevent overcurrent protection devices from breaking the supply sufficiently quickly to meet safety regulation.
 This issue though can be addressed by instead relying upon RCD protection, which does not require a large fault current to activate.
 In the pre-RCD era the TT earthing system was unattractive for general use because of this difficulty of achieving reliable automatic disconnection of supply (ADS).

 In some countries (such as the UK) TT is recommended for situations where a low impedance equipotential zone is impractical to maintain by bonding, where there is significant outdoor wiring, such as supplies to mobile homes and some agricultural settings, or where a high fault current could pose other dangers, such as at fuel depots or marinas.
-The TT earthing system is used throughout Japan, with RCD units in most industrial settings or even at home.
+The TT earthing system is used throughout Spain and Japan, with RCD units in most industrial settings or even at home.
 This can impose added requirements on variable frequency drives and switched-mode power supplies which often have substantial filters passing high frequency noise to the ground conductor.